punitdiwan/codeing-challenge/README.md

 Please update this `README` with any tests or other documentation you created as part of your solution.

-Also, add the following info to your `README`:

-- How did you decide on the technical and architectural choices used as part of your solution?
-- Are there any improvements you could make to your submission?
-- What would you do differently if you were allocated more time?

 ## Details:

 You will need to build the following 4 pages with React: